 Foreign currency risk is the risk that future cash flows will fluctuate as a result of changes in foreign exchange rates.
 The Company holds the majority of its cash balances in US Dollars which is the Company's functional currency.
-The Company's revenues and majority of capital expenditures are denominated in US Dollars.
-The Company is exposed to fluctuations between the Indian Rupee against the US Dollar on Indian Rupee denominated financial instruments including cash and cash equivalents, accounts receivable, income tax receivable, accounts payable and deferred tax liability.
+The Company is exposed to fluctuations between the Indian Rupee against the US Dollar on Indian Rupee denominated financial instruments including cash and cash equivalents, accounts receivable, and accounts payable.
 In addition, the Company is subject to fluctuations in the value of the Euro compared to the US Dollar, as applicable to certain vendor payables for its subsidiary in India.
-The Company's corporate operations is exposed to fluctuations in the value of the Canadian Dollar against the US Dollar on Canadian denominated financial instrument including cash and cash equivalents, accounts payable and accrued liabilities and Convertible Notes.
-As at March 31, 2020, the Company does not have forward exchange rate contracts in place to mitigate foreign currency risk.
+The Company's corporate operations is exposed to fluctuations in the value of the Canadian Dollar against the US Dollar on Canadian denominated financial instruments including cash and cash equivalents, accounts payable and accrued liabilities and Convertible Notes.
+As at March 31, 2021, the Company does not have forward exchange rate contracts in place to mitigate foreign currency risk.